-Always Shine is a film that from the very first frame will get under your skin.
-The movie is so successful at making you feel uncomfortable and it's all based around two women conversing.
-It's a testament to the two fantastic performances from Mackenzie Davis and Caitlin Fitzgerald.
-The movie falters towards the third act but it's not enough to ruin the film.
+Always Shine is a movie that from the very first frame will get under your skin.
+It is so successful at making you feel uncomfortable, and it's all based around and on the two women conversing.
+It's a testament to the two fantastic performances from both Mackenzie Davis and Caitlin Fitzgerald.
+The movie falters towards the third act, but it's not enough to ruin the overall film for me.
 I highly recommend that you check this psychological thriller out.
 It's worth investing an hour and half of your time.

 Friday, October 14, 2016

 When Dana and David suffer the horrible tragedy of losing their baby, they decide to move away from the big city and into an old rural mansion.
 Dana is an architect and hopes that this new move will allow her to fix up the property and take her mind off of the trauma of their past.
 Little does Dana realise that she will uncover a very dark secret about the property that will unleash unimaginable horror.

 The Disappointments Room has had a bit of a struggle with the lead up to its release two years ago.
 The company behind the film filed for bankruptcy back in 2015 which put the release of the movie in jeopardy.
 Once the company managed to sort out its money woes, the film finally saw the light at the end of a very dark tunnel.
 With the movie finally being released into cinemas, all the problems that the production had faced may have finally been over.

 After getting to watch The Disappointments Room, I think the money woes that this production faced were the last of the movie's problems.
 This is a film that is riddled with issues that are deeply rooted in the way that the story plays out and the editing of the film.
 The movie currently sits at a zero percent on Rotten Tomatoes.
 I honestly think somewhere along the way, this movie had too many cooks in the kitchen at one time and it shows in the final film.